Shrine of St Patrick's Tooth: Reverse

 The harpist —who may be either male or female— is usually described as the most noteworthy of the figures, given that it is, along with the 11th century Breac Maodhóg, one of the earliest depictions of a Celtic harp.
-However the panel is badly damaged.
+The panel is badly damaged.
 Positioned on the lower left, they are seated and play a large, 23-string harp.
 The instrument is triangular with a carved fore-pillar (the column joining the neck and soundbox), and held in place between the knees and left shoulder.
 The musician, who may represent King David, uses their left hand to play bass and their right to pluck the higher strings.

 Provenance

 The shrine first appears in historical records in a 17th-century survey of Connacht, where it is described as the most "venerated object" in the region.
 It is mentioned again in the early 19th century when it was under the care of Patrick Prendergast, then a parish priest at Cong, County Mayo.
 According to the surgeon and antiquarian William Wilde, Prendergast collected a number of early medieval relics, including the tooth and Cross of Cong.
 Wilde wrote the first detailed description of the shrine and its provenance in 1872.

-It was displayed by Margaret Stokes in the mid-18th century.
+It was displayed by Margaret Stokes in the mid-19th century.
 It was acquired by the Royal Irish Academy in 1845, and donated as part of its transfer to the National Museum of Ireland.